alanyliu/book-exchange/README.md

 # book-exchange
-Created by Alan Liu, Co-founder of the BISV Book Exchange.
+Created by Alan Liu, former co-leader of the BISV Book Exchange.

 Start Date: Dec.
 2021